Infocorder-com/cr-sqlite/docs/CRSQL_CHANGES_TABLE_FILTER_PUSHDOWN.md

 - **Release A** — EQ-only veto lift + `CAST(tbl AS TEXT) = ?` + `omit = 0`.
 Result sets are unchanged for
   every query **except** an explicit non-`BINARY` collation on the comparison (`WHERE "table" = 'ITEMS' COLLATE NOCASE`), which remains as documented in [The remaining parity gap](#the-remaining-parity-gap-explicit-collate).
-Note the `CAST` is not optional even in A: dropping it would *additionally* change results for numerically-named CRR tables.
+Keep the `CAST` anyway — see the note below on why its motivating case turns out to be unreachable.
 - **Release B** — adds the `BINARY` collation gate, closing that last shape.
 Only then is "result sets are unchanged for every query" unqualified.